harsha-gouru/Algorithms/README.md

 # Algorithms
-I am trying to create a Repository for Different types of algorithms in C, C++, Java, JavaScript, Python
+I am trying to create a Repository for Different types of algorithms in  Python, Rust and JavaScript

 ## Different Types of Algorithms